RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 It cannot be doubted that motion pictures are a significant medium for the communication of ideas.
 They may affect public attitudes and behavior in a variety of ways, ranging from direct espousal of a political or social doctrine to the subtle shaping of thought which characterizes all artistic expression.
 The importance of motion pictures as an organ of public opinion is not lessened by the fact that they are designed to entertain as well as to inform.
 As was said in [*Winters* v. *New York,* 333 U. S. 507, 510 (1948)](http://scholar.google.com/scholar_case?case=16314089118204976902):

-> "The line between the informing and the entertaining is too elusive for the protection of that basic right [a free press].
+> The line between the informing and the entertaining is too elusive for the protection of that basic right [a free press].
 Everyone is familiar with instances of propaganda through fiction.
-What is one man's amusement, teaches another's doctrine."
+What is one man's amusement, teaches another's doctrine.

 It is urged that motion pictures do not fall within the First Amendment's aegis because their production, distribution, and exhibition is a large-scale business conducted for private profit.
 We cannot agree.
 That books, newspapers, and magazines are published and sold for profit does not prevent them from being a form of expression whose liberty is safeguarded by the First Amendment.
 We fail to see why operation for profit should have any different effect in the case of motion pictures.